Chapter 31 - Environmental Assessment (EA)/Finding of No Significant Impact (FONSI)

 - Joint Guidance FHWA/Caltrans NEPA Consultation/Reevaluation Guidance, Jay Norvell, (June 21, 2007)

-The "Efficient Environmental Review process" established by SAFETEA-LU in 2005 (and codified at 23 USC 139) and retained and revised by MAP-21 in 2012, applies to EISs but, at the discretion of the Department's Deputy District Director for environmental, may be applied to EAs on a case-by-case basis.
+The "Efficient Environmental Review process" established by SAFETEA-LU in 2005 (and codified at 23 USC 139) and retained and revised by MAP-21 in 2012 and the FAST Act in 2015, applies to EISs but, at the discretion of the Caltrans Deputy District Director for environmental, may be applied to EAs on a case-by-case basis.
 The 23 USC 139 procedures are described in Chapter 32 and involve additional public and agency participation.

 Federal Highway Administration (FHWA) NEPA regulations distinguishes three classes of actions which prescribe the level of documentation that is required in the NEPA process (23 CFR 771.115).
 Class I actions are actions that significantly affect the environment and normally require the preparation of an EIS (see Chapter 32).
 Class II actions are those that do not individually or cumulatively have a significant effect and are categorically excluded from NEPA (see Chapter 30).
 Class III actions are those in which the significance of the environmental impacts is not clearly established.
 All actions in this class require the preparation of an Environmental Assessment (EA).

 The purpose of an EA is to determine if a project will cause significant effects necessitating the preparation of an Environmental Impact Statement (EIS).
 If the assessment concludes that an EIS is required, the information contained in the EA facilitates its preparation.
 If an EIS is then initiated, refer to Chapter 32.
 If the EA concludes that no significant impacts will occur, a Finding of No Significant Impact (FONSI) is prepared.
-The EA supports the Department’s conclusions when adopting a FONSI and documents NEPA compliance.
+The EA supports Caltrans’ conclusions when adopting a FONSI and documents NEPA compliance.
+The revised CEQ regulations also specifically allow for the preparation of an EA when a project is not likely to have significant effects but is not categorically excluded (40 CFR 1501.5).

 There is no formal scoping requirement for an EA.
-However, the Council on Environmental Quality (CEQ) regulations mandate that federal agencies involve environmental agencies, applicants, and the public to the extent practicable in the EA process [40 CFR 1501.4(b)].
+However, the Council on Environmental Quality (CEQ) regulations mandate that federal agencies involve the public, state, tribal, and local governments, relevant agencies, and any applicants, to the extent practicable in the EA process [40 CFR 1501.5].
 Informal consultation is important in defining purpose and need, environmental impacts, determining alternatives and mitigation, establishing permit requirements and anticipating issues or concerns to both state and federal agencies which may affect the project design, cost and scheduling.

 The identification of cooperating agencies begins at the Programming Stage.
 Background research and preliminary site survey establishes potential environmental constraints and identifies various governmental agencies with interest or expertise relevant to the project.
 This information is included in the Preliminary Environmental Assessment Report (PEAR), or for Local Assistance projects, the Preliminary Environmental Study (PES) form.
 At the beginning of the environmental process, technical study requirements are refined and formal consultation with state and federal agencies is undertaken.

 To implement coordination at the start of the environmental process cooperating agencies are sent letters inviting them to participate in the development of the environmental document.
 Cooperating agencies, such as U.S. Army Corps of Engineers, or U.S. Fish and Wildlife Service, are invited in writing to participate in early meetings to discuss issues and permits that may be involved in the project.
-When an action may affect Native American tribal lands or when an action may cause controversy with an Indian tribe, the Tribal Government should be involved in early coordination.
+Tribal governments should also be involved in early coordination and can be cooperating agencies.
 Copies of early coordination letters are included in the appendices of the EA.
 Meetings and substantive contacts with agencies are also documented.
 For more information on coordination in the early project development phases see Chapter 5 "Preliminary Scoping."
 For projects off the State Highway System additional information on coordination with resource and regulatory agencies is discussed in the Local Assistance Procedures Manual (LAPM), Chapter 6.

 For further discussion of the public participation process under NEPA see Chapter 3.
 Guidance regarding public notice requirements and carrying out public involvement is found in Project Development Procedures Manual, Chapter 11.
 See also the joint FHWA/FTA publication Public Involvement Techniques for Transportation Decision-Making (June 2015).

 The CEQ NEPA guidance encourages conciseness in EA documents (Forty Most Asked Questions Concerning CEQ's NEPA Regulations).
-An EA need only address those issues that the Department has determined have a potential for significant impact.
+An EA need only address those issues that Caltrans has determined have a potential for significant impact.
+The EA should briefly discuss the purpose and need for the proposed project, the alternatives considered, the environmental effects of the proposed project and alternatives, and include a list of agencies and persons consulted (40 CFR 1501.5).
 Technical information and studies developed to analyze impacts are summarized in the document and/or incorporated by reference.
 Technical studies that support the EA are a part of the environmental compliance record and are public documents.
 For more information on alternatives development for an EA, please see the Alternatives Analysis Frequently Asked Questions.

-The Department has developed annotated outlines for joint CEQA/NEPA documents including joint IS/EAs and joint EIR/EAs and a NEPA-only EA annotated outline.
+Caltrans has developed annotated outlines for joint CEQA/NEPA documents including joint IS/EAs and joint EIR/EAs and a NEPA-only EA annotated outline.
 The outlines are available on the SER Forms and Templates webpage.
-The format contained in these outlines is mandatory for Department projects and for Local Assistance projects, use of the NEPA-only annotated outlines at minimum is mandated.
+The format contained in these outlines is mandatory for Caltrans projects and for Local Assistance projects, use of the NEPA-only annotated outlines at minimum is mandated.
 Local agencies are strongly encouraged to use the joint NEPA/CEQA outlines whenever possible.
-Use of the annotated outlines ensures a document that meets FHWA and Department standards, facilitates project review, and electronic publishing.
+Use of the annotated outlines ensures a document that meets FHWA and Caltrans standards and facilitates project review and electronic publishing.

 Detailed technical information and/or technical reports should be treated as appendices to the EA, but should be bound as separate documents and referenced in the EA.
 The appendices should include only analytical information that substantiates analysis that is important to the document (e.g., a biological assessment for threatened or endangered species).
-Separate Technical Reports need not be circulated during public review, however, they are public documents and must be available for public review at specified locations (see Circulation and Public Review below).
+Separate technical reports need not be circulated during public review, however, they are public documents and must be available for public review at specified locations (see below).

 If the EA includes a Section 4(f) evaluation, or if such an evaluation has been prepared separately, it must be circulated to the appropriate agencies.
 Requirements for coordination of Section 4(f) documents is provided in 23 CFR 774.
 Guidance on Section 4(f) is provided in Chapter 20.

 An important aspect of the quality control program is the NEPA Quality Control Review.
 The purpose of this review component is to ensure that the environmental document complies with FHWA policies and guidance and the requirements of all applicable federal laws, executive orders, and regulations.
-For additional information regarding, the quality control program, please see the policy memo on Environmental Document Quality Control Program under the NEPA Assignment.
-See SER, Volume 1, Chapter 38, Quality Control Program for full details.
+For additional information regarding, the quality control program, please see the policy memo on Changes to Environmental Document Quality Control Review Procedures and Forms and the Integrated Quality Control/Quality Assurance Review Procedures section of Chapter 38 for full details.

 For additional information on the processing and internal review of EA documents for projects off the State Highway System consult the Local Assistance Procedures Manual (LAPM), Chapter 6, Section 6.8.

 Federal regulations do not require the circulation of the draft EA for public comment.
-However, in practice, the Department circulates the draft EA to other public agencies for comments.
+However, in practice, Caltrans circulates the draft EA to other public agencies for comments.
 A Notice of Availability (NOA) and copies of the draft document should be sent to all cooperating and participating agencies.
 If the project requires an individual Section 404 permit, a copy of the Draft EA should be provided to the Army Corps of Engineers, U.S. Fish and Wildlife Service, U.S. EPA, and NOAA Fisheries.
 Copies should also be sent to any groups or individuals who have requested the document.
-The NOA is sent to the State Clearinghouse, Governor’s Office of Planning and Research.
-The Clearinghouse requires that 15 copies of the document be filed with their office for distribution.
+The NOA and draft EA are submitted to the State Clearinghouse, Governor’s Office of Planning and Research (OPR) along with a Notice of Completion (NOC) and OPR Summary Form via CEQA Submit.
+Please see the State Clearinghouse CEQA Document Submission website for full instructions, forms, and a link to the CEQA Submit Database.

-When a public hearing is not held, the District or the local agency must place a notice in a newspaper(s) similar to a public hearing notice and at a similar stage of development of the action, advising the public of the availability of the EA and where information concerning the action may be obtained.
+When a public hearing is not held, the district or the local agency must place a notice in a newspaper(s) similar to a public hearing notice and at a similar stage of development of the action, advising the public of the availability of the EA and where information concerning the action may be obtained.
 The notice invites comments from all interested parties.
-Comments must be submitted in writing within 30 days of the publication unless the Department determines otherwise.
+Comments must be submitted in writing within 30 days of the publication unless Caltrans determines otherwise.

 If the project will affect cultural resources, the public notices announcing scoping meetings or announcing the availability of the EA must include the following statement: “The proposed work may have an effect on historic properties eligible for the National Register of Historic Places.
 Caltrans is evaluating alternatives to determine if the project can avoid adversely affecting the property(ies) or, if not, if adequate mitigation measures can be incorporated into the project plans.”